evykassirer/notes/cs241/class_notes.md

 Let's codify this
 - When the top of other stack is a terminal pop and matched against the input
-- when TOS (top of stack) is a non-terminal A, pop A and push reverse (alpha), where A->alpha is a grammar rule
+- when TOS (top of stack) is a non-terminal A, pop A and push reverse (α), where A->α is a grammar rule
 - accept when stack and input are empty
 - brute force: try all combinations until one works - this is inefficient
 - we want a Deterministc Procedure with no backtracking